bianchimro/markgiu/README.md

         git clone https://github.com/bianchimro/markgiu.git

-* run with node-webkit like this
+* run on Mac:

         open -n -a node-webkit markgiu/app

+* run on Linux or Windows:

+        nw markgiu/app

 ## Contributing
 Pull requests welcome :)

-A main concern is that testing is totally uncovered, if you have any idea let me know.
+A main concern is that testing is totally uncovered, if you have any idea about how to do it let me know.

 ## Powered by